tnahs/easel/docs/getting-started/creating-your-site.md

   show-captions: true
 ```

-`is-landing`
+`is-index`
-:   Defines which page will be the landing page for the site i.e. `www.site.com` as opposed to `www.site.com/page`.
-Seeing as we only have one page in our site, it must be the landing page.
+:   Defines which page will be the index page for the site i.e. `www.site.com` as opposed to `www.site.com/page`.
+Seeing as we only have one page in our site, it must be the index page.

 !!! warning

-    Every site must have one and only one page defined as the landing page.
-A `SiteConfigError` will be thrown if no page or more than one page has `is-landing` set to `true`.
+    Every site must have one and only one page defined as the index page.
+A `SiteConfigError` will be thrown if no page or more than one page has `is-index` set to `true`.

 `type`
 :   Defines the type of page.
 In this case, `lazy`.